 The grated potato will disintegrate as it cooks, and the starch that it releases will thicken the gravy perfectly.

-If you find the grated potato has not thickened the gravy sufficiently, make a slurry with a tablespoon of cornstarch or cornflour and a couple of tablespoons of water and drizzle that slowly into the gravy over a low heat until the gravy thickens sufficiently.
-You may not need all the slurry, so don’t tip it in all at once.
+After 8 minutes, release the pressure and check the consistency of the gravy.
+If you find the grated potato has not thickened the gravy sufficiently, make a slurry with a tablespoon of cornstarch or cornflour and a couple of tablespoons of water.
+Drizzle that slowly into the gravy over low heat until it thickens sufficiently.
+You may not need all the slurry, so don't tip it all in at once.

 Taste for seasoning and add more salt if necessary.